vedb/pupil_recording_interface/docs/processing.rst

 pupil_recording_interface uses the concept of *processes* to handle data produced by devices and streams.
-This tutorial will present the pupil detector as an example process, then introduce the concept of pipelines and finally list other available processes such as the gaze mapper and recorders.
+This tutorial will present the pupil detector as an example process, then introduce the concept of pipelines and notifications and finally list other available processes such as the gaze mapper and recorders.

 Pupil detection